Top 10 Dinner Tables Capri

 Our lemon-infused seafood dishes are delicious to the very last bite - which I regret when it’s time to visit the dessert and fruit buffet.
 It’s not a table.
 It’s a room!
 The extensive wine list is heavy with local offerings and happily features plenty of bubbles and rosés.
 Our last night on Capri is incredible, mostly due to our new friends Lino and Arianna who sit down to chat at various times throughout our meal – despite a heaving restaurant.
 I can’t quite believe I’m here sharing a limoncello (theirs of course) with third and fourth generation Da Paolino family members.
 Then the icing on the cake – Arianna insists on giving me her cell number so I can book directly with her from now on.
 This is the Italy I fell in love with.

-Last summer my favorite dining experience was the lobster pasta at Il Geranio, a five minute stroll from the Piazzetta (if you don’t stop in the boutiques).
-It’s my best all-round for its seafood, fresh pasta, and the service from Roberto and his team.
+One of the best dining experiences on Capri must be the lobster pasta at Il Geranio, a five minute stroll from the Piazzetta (if you don’t stop in the boutiques).
+It’s wonderful for its seafood, fresh pasta, and the service from Roberto and his team.
 Did I mention the spectacular Mediterranean vista and peaceful setting beneath the pine trees?
-Our Capri Relax boat skipper (and friend of Roberto’s) kindly made the booking for us.
+Our Capri Relax Boats skipper (and friend of Roberto’s) kindly made the booking for us.
 Otherwise we wouldn’t have snagged a table, let alone one of the best in the house overlooking the three iconic Faraglioni – giant rock masses which rise out of the sea.
 The elegance of Il Geranio suits its position in one of the most romantic parts of the island, next door to the Gardens of Augustus.
-It’s also across the path from Capri Rooftop, a chic rooftop bar where those in the know go before dinner to enjoy lush cocktails with 180 degree sea-views, or after dinner for a nightcap.
+It’s also across the path from Capri Rooftop, a chic rooftop bar (pictured below) where those in the know go before dinner to enjoy lush cocktails with 180 degree sea-views, or after dinner for a nightcap.

 For Neapolitan-style pizza, I love Buca di Bacco, a cozy, affordable pizzeria frequented by locals and visitors alike.
 To enjoy a panoramic view over Marina Grande, reserve the table at the only window in the cave-like restaurant.
 If you’re craving a classic margherita pizza and haven’t made a booking, find this hidden gem and you won’t wait too long for a table.
 Be adventurous and try the pizza with mussels which is almost a rich tomato and mussel soup atop the traditional wood-fired pizza!